V & W Class destroyers played a vital part in evacuating the

 The raids resulted in 46 dead and 180 injured and splinter holes all

-however some hard and rapid work by the engineers got things going
+but hard work by the engineers got her going

-again and she continued to Dover, unfortunately due to damage to
+again and she continued to Dover.
+The damage done to

-engines, rudder and propellers manouvering to enter the inner harbour
+engines, rudder and propellers made manouvering to enter the inner harbour

 damage which put an end to her part in the evacuation from Dunkirk.
 On securing Worcester

 alongside Commander Allinson was heard to remark ‘Well, that finishes